The premise of this article is simple. 30 years, 30 life lessons. (Note: After much protesting, I’ve added a 31st lesson. You’re welcome.)

 Luck is when is when preparation meets opportunity.
 Another cliché but my goodness, is this one powerful.
 Based on my experiences in life, I think I have the formula for success and luck.
 Mind you, I’m not the first to put it this way, but I think my take on it can help someone.

 Life is the sum of infinitely many opportunities.
 The only way to take advantage of these opportunities is by acquiring skills or being in the right position.
 Your life will make significant improvements if you increase your skill set and put yourself in positions where the skill set will be noticed.
 As another old cliché goes, the harder you work the luckier you get.

 I have a love/hate relationship with game.
-On the one hand, every dude NEEDS to know it today just to have a shot at anything more than a mediocre love life.
+Every dude NEEDS it today to have a shot at anything more than a mediocre love life.
 However, Game is not just about how to get laid.
-It’s about learning how to navigate the social-sexual landscape with your eyes wide open and the truths laid bare.
+It’s about navigating the social-sexual landscape with your eyes wide open.
 The greatest mistake a man can make is selecting the wrong woman from a position of beta weakness and supplicating naivety.

-29. Never attribute to malice that which can be attributed to stupidity or apathy.
+Never attribute to malice that which can be attributed to stupidity or apathy.
 When someone offends you, it’s because they don’t know or don’t care about your problems.
-Your entire life will improve if you learn to not take life so personally.
+You’ll enjoy your existence more if you learn to not take life so personally.

 I would imagine this is why most people end up with new friends when they make significant life improvements.
 The main point is that when you make significant improvements in some area of your life, there will be those people who simply cannot adjust to the new you.
 It’s up to you to decide how much time you spend around them.

 31. Bonus lesson